 Many home care companies and home health agencies provide similar services around the country.

 Social Events and Recreational Outings

-Professional caregivers allow seniors to not only have a sense of comfort and care, but also provide a trusting and supportive relationship that enables elders to engage in the activities and social events they love.
-Getting out of their homes is a refreshing change for clients, and an excellent way for them to stay active.
+Professional caregivers not only provide older adults with a sense of comfort and care but also a trusting and supportive relationship that enables them to continue engaging in the activities and social events they love.
+Getting outside is a refreshing change for seniors and an excellent way to promote both physical and mental activity.

-AgingCare can assist you in finding a home care company that offers personal care and one-on-one companionship services.
-A Care Advisor will arrange three interviews with agencies in your community free of charge.
+AgingCare can assist you in finding a home care company that offers personal care and one-on-one companion care services.
+A Care Advisor will arrange interviews with senior care agencies in your community free of charge.